 Key Benefits of the Adaptiiv Solution

-Now that 3D printing is becoming widely adopted and clinically accepted, Adaptiiv’s solution allows clinics to 3D print patient-specific devices for use in radiation therapy.
-Printed devices conform to the patient’s anatomy to reduce air gaps, spare healthy tissues (OARs), improve dose delivery, and most importantly, improve patient experience.
+Now that 3D printing is becoming widely adopted and clinically accepted, Adaptiiv’s solution allows clinics to 3D print patient-specific accessories for use in radiation therapy.
+Printed RT accessories conform to the patient’s anatomy to reduce air gaps, spare healthy tissues (OARs), improve dose delivery, and most importantly, improve patient experience.

 Patients are more comfortable throughout the treatment period and because the software fully integrates with a cancer center’s treatment planning system, set-up and production times are drastically reduced.